 The Authority protects itself from potential loss through the County's purchase of insurance from commercial insurance providers for general liability, automobile liability, property loss and public officials' liability.
 The County participates in two self-funded risk financing pools administered by the North Carolina Association of County Commissioners.
 Through these pools, the County obtains property coverage equal to replacement cost values of owned property subject to a limit of \$51,973,770 million for any one occurrence, general, auto, professional, and employment practices liability coverage of \$2 million per occurrence, auto physical damage coverage for owned autos at actual cash value, crime coverage of \$250,000 per occurrence, worker's compensation coverage up to the statutory limits.
 The pools are audited annually by certified public accountants, and the audited financial statements are available to the County upon request.
-Two of the pools are reinsured through a multi-state public entity captive for single occurrence losses in excess of \$500,000 up to a \$2 million limit for liability coverage, and single occurrence losses in excess of \$750,000 for workers' compensation.
-Through the captive, the Liability and Property Pool is reinsured for \$2,000,000 annual aggregate losses in excess of \$250,000 per occurrence for property, auto physical damage, and crime coverage, with additional limited of \$498 million purchased through a group of commercial carriers through the multi-state public entity captive.
+Two of the pools are reinsured through a multi-state public entity captive for single occurrence losses in excess of \$500,000 up to a \$2 million limit for liability coverage, and single occurrence losses in excess of \$500,000 up to a \$2 million limit for liability and Property Pool is reinsured for \$2,000,000 annual aggregate losses in excess of \$250,000 per occurrence for property, auto physical damage, and crime coverage, with additional limited of \$498 million purchased through a group of commercial carriers through the multi-state public entity captive.

 In accordance with G.S.
 159-29, The County's employees that have access to \$100 or more at any given time of the County's funds are required to be performance bonded through a commercial surety bond.
-The Finance Officer was bonded as of November 13, 2014 for the fiscal year ended June 30, 2015 for \$50,000.
+The Finance Officer was bonded for the fiscal year ended June 30, 2016 for \$50,000.